Bipartisan bill would ensure accurate disclosure to small business investors

 “This legislation will streamline our nation’s securities laws and ensure that BDCs report the most accurate information to guarantee that the U.S. capital markets remain the most competitive, transparent, and liquid in the world,” said SBIA President Brett Palmer.

 Background on AFFE

 - Given the capital and personnel-intensive nature of actively sourcing and managing a portfolio of smaller private investments, BDC operating expenses are naturally higher than, for example, passive index funds.
 However, these expenses are already reflected in a BDC’s quarterly reported net asset value (“NAV”) and, thus, ultimately reflected in its trading price.

-- Requiring funds to report BDC expenses again under the AFFE rule results in a double counting of BDC expenses that artificially inflates acquiring fund expense ratios.
+- Requiring funds to report BDC expenses again under the current AFFE disclosure requirements results in a double counting of BDC expenses that artificially inflates acquiring fund expense ratios.

 - Between 2006 and 2014, the BDC industry experienced dramatic growth, magnifying the impact of the AFFE rule.
 As a result, the MSCI, Russell and S&P indices removed BDCs from their indices in 2014, which precipitated a 25 percent decrease in institutional investment (primarily by index funds) in BDCs.
 Between 2014 and 2018 there was another 13 percent drop in institutional investors in the BDC space.

-- Several unintended consequences of the AFFE Rule’s application to BDCs have proven harmful to retail investors: fewer analysts cover BDCs, reducing publicly available information for retail investors; reduced institutional ownership of BDCs denies retail investors the benefit of corporate governance oversight provided by sophisticated institutional investors; and, finally, reduced trading volume and liquidity of BDC shares makes the BDC market less efficient and increases the cost of capital.
+- Several unintended consequences of the current AFFE disclosure requirements for acquiring funds have proven harmful to retail investors: fewer analysts cover BDCs, reducing publicly available information for retail investors; reduced institutional ownership of BDCs denies retail investors the benefit of corporate governance oversight provided by sophisticated institutional investors; and, finally, reduced trading volume and liquidity of BDC shares increases the cost of capital for middle market businesses.

 About the Small Business Investor Alliance (SBIA)